ga-wdi-boston/js-reference-types/README.md

 By the end of this lesson, students should be able to:

+- Identify array, object, and function literals
-- Create and invoke functions with argument dependent return values.
+- Create and invoke functions with argument-dependent return values
-- Create and invoke functions with optional arguments.
-- Create a list of normalized words from a string
-- Create a list of unique words from a list of normalized words
-- Store information about a list of words in a dictionary
+- Store, access, and update data values in objects and arrays
+- Iterate through an array or object and operate on its elements

 ## Reference types